MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

    <tr class="even">
    <td align="left"><strong>Select driver names from a list</strong></td>
    <td align="left"><p>In most cases, you will want to specify which drivers to test.</p>
-   <p>Selecting all drivers in a device stack allows the <a href="enhanced-i-o-verification.md" data-raw-source="[Enhanced I/O Verification](enhanced-i-o-verification.md)">Enhanced I/O Verification</a> option to track objects and check compliance as an IRP is passed between each of the drivers in the stack and allows for a greater level of detail to be provided should an error be found.</p>
+   <p>Selecting all drivers in a device stack allows the <a href="enhanced-i-o-verification.md" data-raw-source="[Enhanced I/O Verification](enhanced-i-o-verification.md)">Enhanced I/O Verification</a> option to track objects and check compliance as an I/O request packet (IRP) is passed between each of the drivers in the stack and allows for a greater level of detail to be provided should an error be found.</p>
    <p>Select a single driver if you are running a test scenario that measures system or driver performance metrics, or if you want to allocate the greatest number of resources available for detecting memory corruption or resource tracking issues (deadlocks, mutexs).
 The <a href="special-pool.md" data-raw-source="[Special Pool](special-pool.md)">Special Pool</a> and <a href="i-o-verification.md" data-raw-source="[I/O Verification](i-o-verification.md)">I/O Verification</a> options will be more effective when used on one driver at a time.</p></td>
    </tr>
    </tbody>